bcosca/fatfree/readme.md

     }

     $f3=require('lib/base.php');
-    $f3->map('/cart/@item','item');
+    $f3->map('/cart/@item','Item');
     $f3->run();

 Fat-Free's `$f3->map()` method provides a ReST interface by mapping routes to the equivalent methods of an object or a PHP class.
-If your application receives an incoming HTTP request like `GET /cart/123`, Fat-Free will automatically transfer control to the object's or class' get method.
+If your application receives an incoming HTTP request like `GET /cart/123`, Fat-Free will automatically transfer control to the object's or class' `get()` method.
+On the other hand, a `POST /cart/123` request will be routed to the `Item` class' `post()` method.

-Note: Browsers do not implement the HTTP PUT and DELETE methods via HTML forms.
-These and other ReST methods (TRACE, HEAD, and CONNECT) are accessible only via AJAX calls to the server.
+Note: Browsers do not implement the HTTP `PUT` and `DELETE` methods in regular HTML forms.
+These and other ReST methods (`TRACE`, `HEAD`, and `CONNECT`) are accessible only via AJAX calls to the server.

+If the framework receives an HTTP method that's not implemented by a class, it generates an `HTTP 405 Method Not Allowed` error.

 ### The F3 Autoloader

-With Fat-Free, you don't have to write a long list of include or require statements just to load PHP classes saved in different files and different locations.
+Fat-Free has a way of loading classes only at the time you need them, so they don't gobble up more memory than a particular segment of your application needs.
+And you don't have to write a long list of `include` or `require` statements just to load PHP classes saved in different files and different locations.
 The framework can do this automatically for you.
 Just save your files (one class per file) in a folder and tell the framework to automatically load the appropriate file once you invoke a method in the class:-

     $f3->set('AUTOLOAD','autoload/');

-You can assign a different location for your autoloaded classes by changing the value of the AUTOLOAD global variable.
+You can assign a different location for your autoloaded classes by changing the value of the `AUTOLOAD` global variable.
 You can also have multiple autoload paths.
 If you have your classes organized and in different folders, you can instruct the framework to autoload the appropriate class when a static method is called or when an object is instantiated.
-Modify the AUTOLOAD variable this way:-
+Modify the `AUTOLOAD` variable this way:-

     $f3->set('AUTOLOAD','admin/autoload/; user/autoload/; default/');